-Setting the advance check-in window
+Step 1: Set the advance check-in window

 The desk check-in window works similarly to the event confirmation window for meeting spaces.
 It is a building-level setting that determines how far in advance someone can check into a desk.
 Admins can set the check-in window from a minimum of 10 minutes to a maximum of 12 hours.

-Navigate to Manage > Offices > select a building > scroll down to "Desk policies" > advance check-in window.
+Navigate to Manage > Offices > select a building > scroll down to "Desk policies" > Advance check-in window.

-- If a user books a desk within that window, they’ll automatically be confirmed.
+If a user books a desk within that window, they’ll automatically be confirmed.

-- If a user books a desk outside that window, they’ll be able to confirm the reservation as soon as the check-in window opens.
+If a user books a desk outside that window, they’ll be able to confirm the reservation as soon as the check-in window opens.